LouiseWong19/Ticket-Tracker/README.md

 ### Author - Louise Wong

 ## Introduction
-A ticket tracker which allows user to keep track of all the tickets the staff members had completed.
-The user is able to add and minus the number of tickets accordingly.
+A ticket tracker which allows users to keep track of all the tickets the staff members had completed.
+The user can add and minus the number of tickets accordingly.

 ### Technology Used:
 - React